Hudson County, New Jersey

 Once the surrogate admits the will and issues Letters Testamentary (or Letters of Administration in intestate cases), the executor or administrator gains legal authority to manage the estate — including the power to list and sell real property in Jersey City, Hoboken, Bayonne, or any other Hudson County town.
 Without those Letters in hand, no title company will close on the property and no bank will release estate funds.

 Hudson County’s real estate density creates unique probate complications.
 Many inherited properties here are condominiums with monthly HOA fees that begin accruing immediately after death, or multi-family homes with tenants, lease obligations, and maintenance requirements the estate must manage.
 An executor who delays filing for Letters risks watching carrying costs — HOA dues, property taxes, insurance, and mortgage payments — erode the estate’s equity month by month.
+Understanding what not to do after inheriting a house can help prevent costly delays.

 In Hudson County, where median home values are well above the state average, even a few months of unpaid carrying costs can mean tens of thousands of dollars lost.
 Filing with the surrogate promptly and understanding your authority as executor is the single most important step.